About the Grades

 As a general rule, the syrup starts lighter in the beginning of the season and gets darker as the season progresses.

-Grade A Light Amber Comes from the earlier part of the season.
+Grade A Golden Delicate Taste Comes from the earlier part of the season.
 It has a very delicate maple taste that is often used for making maple candy.

-Grade A Medium Amber has a slightly stronger maple flavor than Grade A Light Amber.
+Grade A Amber Rich Taste has a slightly stronger maple flavor than Grade A Golden Delicate Taste.
+For many maple syrup consumers this is "classic" maple syrup flavor.